DeborahKurz/simple-goals-tracker-app/client/README.md

 ### ErrorPage.js:
 ErrorPage renders an error if an undefined route is navigated to.
 It also renders the NavBar component so that users can return to the defined routes.

-### Client Folder:
-The "client" folder houses our REACT frontend components.

 #### WelcomePage.js:
 WelcomePage.js is the UI visible at "/" route.
 It calls the child components ListUsers, CompletedCount, and CreateNewUser to allow you to create a new username, see the usernames already using this app, and see how many tasks the team has completed, and how many tasks are left to complete.
 It also provides basic user instructions for how to utilize the app.